 A journey through the past and future myths of the dormant Livonian language.

 World War II, mass deportations to Siberia and marginalisation during the Russian occupation caused the extinction of the language of the indigenous people of Livonia.
-Narrated in Livonian and inspired by a folk song as well as Finnic mythology, the story seeks hope in the perishing time and in memories forgotten.
+Narrated in Livonian and inspired by a folk song and Finnic mythology, the story seeks hope in the perishing time and memories forgotten.

 Contact us to request a preview link.

 2022 - 19 min - Colour - DCP - 2x4K - 32:9, 16:9 - 5.1, Stereo

 Cinematography: Ants Tammik, Tauno Novek, Jaan Kronberg, Egert Kamenik